Culture of Timor-Leste: Film

 An extensive collection of Timorese audiovisual material is held at the National Film and Sound Archive of Australia.
 These holdings have been identified in a document titled The NFSA Timor-Leste Collection Profile, which features catalogue entries and essays for a total of 795 NFSA-held moving image, recorded sound and documentation works that have captured the history and culture of Timor-Leste since the early 20th century.
 The NFSA is working with the Timor-Leste government to ensure that all of this material can be used and accessed by the people of that country.

 The extensive audiovisual material in the Max Stahl archive on the independence of Timor-Leste have been inscribed in UNESCO's Memory of the World Register in 2013 as "Birth of a nation: turning points."

 Cuisine

-The cuisine of East Timor consists of regional popular foods such as pork, fish, basil, tamarind, legumes, corn, rice, root vegetables, and tropical fruit.
+The cuisine of Timor-Leste consists of regional popular foods such as pork, fish, basil, tamarind, legumes, corn, rice, root vegetables, and tropical fruit.
 East Timorese cuisine has influences from Southeast Asian foods and from Portuguese dishes from its colonisation by Portugal.
-Flavours and ingredients from other former Portuguese colonies can be found due to the presence of Portuguese soldiers from other colonies in East Timor.
+Flavours and ingredients from other former Portuguese colonies can be found due to the presence of Portuguese soldiers from other colonies in Timor-Leste.

 Public holidays

-East Timor now has public holidays that commemorate historic events in the liberation struggle, as well as those associated with Catholicism and Islam.
+Timor-Leste now has public holidays that commemorate historic events in the liberation struggle, as well as those associated with Catholicism and Islam.
 They are defined in the Timor-Leste Law no. 10/2005.